IEEE Credentialing Program

 For learning event organizers

 IEEE Credentialing Program adds value to your educational event and helps your program stand out from the competition.
-As an organization or educational content provider, you can provide IEEE credentials that offer CEUs, PDHs, and Credentials of Completion at your next learning event or virtual conference.
+As an organization or educational content provider, you can provide IEEE credentials that offer CEUs, PDHs, and Certificates of Participation at your next learning event or virtual conference.

 External organizations interested in offering IEEE certificates at events that are not sponsored by IEEE should fill out the approved provider application first.
 If you are approved, you may submit unlimited applications for your events.